r4pi/r4pi.org/content/using_r.md

 ## The basics

-A quick note about conventions: Throughtout this page you'll see R commands that you should type in prefacted by the `>` symbol.
+A quick note about conventions: Throughout this page you'll see R commands that you should type in prefaced by the `>` symbol.
 This is R's default "prompt".
 You don't need to type that, just everything that follows it.

 Let's try some maths.
 Type the following and hit 'return':